Missandei

 Missandei, also known as Missandei of Naath, is a fictional character in the American television series Game of Thrones and the fantasy novel series A Song of Ice and Fire by American author George R. R. Martin.
 Missandei is a former slave who comes into the service of Daenerys Targaryen during the latter's conquest of Essos.
-She serves as one of Daenerys's most trusted counselors during her rule in Meereen.
+She serves as Daenerys' interpreter and is one of her most trusted counselors throughout the series.

 Missandei is portrayed by Nathalie Emmanuel in the HBO television adaptation, where her role is greatly expanded from that in the books.

 Character

 Background

-As children, Missandei and her three brothers are captured by raiders from the Basilisk Isles and sold into slavery in Astapor.
-Missandei's talent for learning languages easily is noticed by the masters of Astapor, who train her as a scribe.
-Missandei's brothers Marselen and Mossador are made into Unsullied (the third brother is also made into an Unsullied but dies during his training).
+As children, Missandei and her three brothers were captured by raiders from the Basilisk Isles and sold into slavery in Astapor.
+Missandei's talent for learning languages was noticed by the masters of Astapor, who trained her as a scribe.
+Missandei's brothers Marselen and Mossador were made into Unsullied (the third brother is also made into an Unsullied but dies during his training).
 Missandei is an interpreter who becomes a close confidante and trusted advisor to Daenerys Targaryen.
 She is from the island of Naath, off the coast of Sothoryos.
 She is also a polyglot who speaks nineteen languages.

 Overview

 Missandei first appears in the book series at the age of 10 in 2000's A Storm of Swords.
-In the television series, she was first introduced in the third season, already an adult in the role of a slave interpreter.
-She was noted as being one of the few characters of color, along with her love interest, Grey Worm.
+In the television series, she was introduced in the third season, already an adult in the role of a slave interpreter.
 She eventually dies near the end of the television series, while Grey Worm and Daenerys look on.